 I now have several weaving anchor points in the bedroom so I don’t even need to roll up a project and put it aside when I feel like working on another for a change of pace.

 And then, when my head is good and clear, I work on my supplementary-weft wall hanging.
 It’s not a sampler.
-I don’t want any mistakes in it and so, I leave that project for the times when I feel relaxed and want to reward myself after a good long bout of workshop prep.
+I don’t want any mistakes in it and so, I leave that project for the times when I feel relaxed and want to reward myself after a good long bout of warping.
 I will give you a break from seeing that project this week.

 Let’s look at what others have been up to….

-I taught Janet the two-heddle intermesh technique that I teach in my second book, when I was in northern California last spring.
+I taught Janet the two-heddle intermesh technique that I teach in my second book, when I was visiting with her in northern California last spring.
 She wove this guitar strap using her own handspun wool and…. look at that, first prize at County Fair!
 The strap has bird, leaf and hummingbird patterns.
 I got to see it when I was at her place in July but wasn’t allowed to show it here at that time because of the rules of entry in the Fair.
 I have been waiting and waiting to show you how fabulous this is.